dougeby/IntuneDocs/intune/early-edition.md

 You will be able to target compliance policies to users in user groups.
 You'll be able to target compliance policies to devices in device groups.

-### Remote printing over a secure network <!-- 1709994  -->
-PrinterOn’s wireless mobile printing solutions will enable users to remotely print from anywhere at any time over a secure network.
-PrinterOn will integrate with the Intune APP SDK for both iOS and Android.
-You will be able to target app protection policies to this app through the Intune **App protection policies** blade in the admin console.
-End users will be able to download the app 'PrinterOn for Microsoft' through the Play Store or iTunes to use within their Intune ecosystem.

-### Microsoft Graph API for Intune - General Availability  <!-- 1833289 -->
-Intune APIs in Microsoft Graph will provide programmatic access to data and methods for automating administrative actions for the Intune service.
-With the **General Availability** of these APIs, customers, partners, and developers will be able to leverage the APIs to integrate with in-house or commercial solutions relating to or requiring the support of Intune, or other Microsoft services available through Microsoft Graph.

 <!-- the following are present prior to 1801 -->

 ### App Protection Policies  <!-- 679615 -->
 Intune App Protection Policies will offer the ability to create global, default policies to quickly enable protection across all users in the entire tenant.

-### New iOS device action   <!-- 1244701 -->
-You can shut down iOS 10.3 supervised devices.
-This action shuts down the device immediately without warning to the end user.
-The **Shut down (supervised only)** action can be found at the device properties when you select a device in the **Device** workload.

 ### Intune provides the Account Move operation  <!-- 1573558, 1579830 -->
 The **Account Move** migrates a tenant from one Azure Scale Unit (ASU) to another.
 The **Account Move** can be used for both customer-initiated scenarios, when you call the Intune support team requesting it, and it can also be a Microsoft-driven scenario where Microsoft needs to make adjustments to the service in the back-end.
 During the **Account Move**, the tenant enters in read-only mode (ROM).
 Service operations like enrolling, renaming devices, updating compliance status will fail during the ROM period.